FC-TTD/index-tts/packages/ttd_fastapi_utils/README.md

   - Uncaught exceptions with CUDA keywords are treated as CUDA failures
   - Non-CUDA 5xx responses are recorded as healthy to avoid sticky unhealthy
 - Suppresses `uvicorn.access` logs for `/health` and `/docs` by default
+- Optional default home probe for reverse proxies
+  - If enabled, GET/HEAD `/` returns 200 when healthy, or 503 when unhealthy
+  - Response payload includes app name, build info, and container info
 - Provides a notifier hook (`Notify`) for one-shot alerting when flipping unhealthy

 Public API: